 ISO/IEC 19794-6:2011 Information technology — Biometric data interchange formats — Part 6: Iris image data

 Iris image data is a type of biometric data that can be used to identify people.
-Iris image data is typically captured using a digital camera, and it can be used to identify people who are registered with a biometric system.
+Also, Iris image data is typically captured using a digital camera, and it can be used to identify people who are registered with a biometric system.

 Iris image data can be used to identify people who are registered with a biometric system, and it can be used to verify the identity of people who are accessing protected systems.